pfoo360/BurgersOrSalads/README.md

 <br/>
 ![selection_screen](/selection_screen.png)
 <br/>
- Hit Submit and the app will return a spot corresponding to one of the food choices
+ Hit Submit and the app will not only make a choice for you, but also return a restaurant/food spot too!
 ![result_screen](/result_screen.png)

 # Technical details